 - Time of Year: Early to mid-October range on a Sunday

 - Course Description: I've run the Long Beach Marathon several times and it is probably the most twisty, turny course I've ever run, yet it is still a reasonably flat and fast course.
 It starts and finishers in the heart of downtown Long Beach near Shoreline Village.
-There are sections along the beach, then it turns inland, up and around Cal State Long Beach, and back to the finish.There were nearly 2,900 finishers in the 2013 event.
+There are sections along the beach, then it turns inland, up and around Cal State Long Beach, and back to the finish.There were 2,776 finishers in 2014 vs 2,898 in 2013.